 On a first name basis with his vines

 Bertrand Brigandat made his first vintage of Champagne from his family’s vines in the Côte de Bars in 1993 after nearly three decades of selling almost their entire production to negociant houses.
-While Laurent Perrier still buys 40% of the annual harvest, Bertrand has settled firmly into being a “grower” Champagne vigneron of the highest quality.
-Since taking over as winemaker he has worked to change the vineyard work to organic, although he also incorporates aspects of biodynamic and homeopathic practice.
+Since then, Bertrand has settled firmly into being a “grower” Champagne vigneron of the highest quality.
+Since taking over as winemaker he has worked to change the vineyard work to organic, although he also incorporates aspects of biodynamic and homeopathic practices.
 In the cellar he uses natural yeasts for the first fermentation and has reduced the use of sulfur at all stages of wine making.
 The goal is to make wines that transparently allow the limestone rich soils of the Côte de Bars to shine through, balancing the ripe vinous quality of the base wines.

 From his 8.22 hectares, Bertrand only bottles around 4,000 cases of wine every year, but working small helps him to keep quality at its highest.
 It also allows him to take a completely hands on approach in all of his vineyards which Bertrand has given nicknames as if they were close friends.
 As we drove around the hillsides of Channes, Bertrand would point to a plot and say, “this is Mimie,” another “Gilberte,” and “Buché” for the pinot noir vines planted in 1965 for the vintage bottlings.
 This playfulness in Bertrand’s personality comes through in every taste of his wines, which are masterfully crafted but full of lively flavor.